xapi-project/xen-api/doc/content/design/sm-supported-image-formats.md

 we propose adding a new field called `supported-image-formats` to the Storage Manager (SM) module.
 This field will be included in the output of the `SM.get_all_records` call.

-The `supported-image-formats` field is populated by retrieving information from the SMAPI drivers.
-Specifically, the drivers will update its `DRIVER_INFO` dictionary with a new key, `supported_image_formats`, which will contain a list of strings representing the supported image formats (for example: `["vhd", "raw", "qcow2"]`).
+The `supported-image-formats` field will be populated by retrieving information from the SMAPI drivers.
+Specifically, each driver will update its `DRIVER_INFO` dictionary with a new key, `supported_image_formats`, which will contain a list of strings representing the supported image formats (for example: `["vhd", "raw", "qcow2"]`).

-If a driver does not provide this information, the default value will be an empty array.
+If a driver does not provide this information (as is currently the case with existing drivers), the default value will be an empty array.
+This ensures that the modification remains compatible with both current and future drivers.

 For example, after this change, running: